People v. S.S.

 We have represented clients in criminal cases in the following federal courts: St. Louis, MO; Cape Girardeau, MO; Columbus, OH; Washington, D.C.; Minneapolis, MN; Milwaukee, WI; Chicago, IL; and Champaign, IL

-Criminal defense lawyers Michael T. Norris and John W. Callahan serve clients in Cook County, Lake County, and Will County in Illinois, including the cities of Chicago, Schaumburg, Skokie, Hoffman Estates, Cicero, Calumet City, Homewood, Blue Island, Berwyn, Tinley Park, Oak Lawn, Evanston, Wilmette, Palatine, Markham, and Rolling Meadows.
+Criminal defense lawyers John W. Callahan, Ltd. serve clients in Cook County, Lake County, and Will County in Illinois, including the cities of Chicago, Schaumburg, Skokie, Hoffman Estates, Cicero, Calumet City, Homewood, Blue Island, Berwyn, Tinley Park, Oak Lawn, Evanston, Wilmette, Palatine, Markham, and Rolling Meadows.